Organisational Healthcheck Self-Assessment Toolkit

 The aim is to help museums benchmark activity and identify what they are doing well, and areas that need improvement.

-Through the Museum Development Network (MDN), teams from across England have worked together to create the Diagnostic Toolkit, which is now being tested in each region.
+Through the Museum Development Network (MDN), teams from across England have worked together to create the Organisational Healthcheck Toolkit, which is now being tested in each region.

 Museum MOT 2020